eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Druid
 		* Apache Druid
 		* Druid is a column-oriented, open-source, distributed data store written in Java.
 Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
 The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.
 + skill set:
+	- Develop ETL operations using Python, Spark, SqlServer, Redshift and Kafka.
+	- Develop the core tooling library to support Airflow data pipelines.
+	- Design and implement the testing framework for Airflow dags and write test cases.
+	- Document our systems for internal and external stakeholders
+	- Support business stakeholders, analysts and data scientists on diverse projects.
+	- Monitor and debug data pipelines running on Airflow.
+	- Participate in code reviews.
+	- Deliver quality work on tight deadlines.
+	- Experience building systems with a framework, ideally Airflow (web frameworks are helpful, too)
+	- Experience with data manipulation tools like Pandas, or ideally Spark
+	- Experience with test automation
+	- Experience accessing data via an API
+	- Total control of Git
+	- Working knowledge of Linux
+	- Deployment tools (i.e. Ansible, Puppet, Chef)
+	- Working knowledge of set-based querying (joins, etc...) ideally indexing, too.
+	- Hadoop/Spark experience
+	- Flume/Gobblin/Kinesis
+	- AWS experience
+	- Web analytics experience
+	- Docker experience
+	- Jupyter (notebook) experience
+	- Log processing experience
++ skill set:
+	- As a Data Engineer, you will join a growing Data Engineering team within our Engineering Services organization  that collaborates with decision-makers across the organization to catalyze business growth by providing insightful and actionable analysis, insights and data products.
+The Data Engineering team is hands-on with a wide variety of datasets, including user data, product behavior data, financial/payment data, upper-funnel marketing data, trust and safety data, and operational/infrastructure data, and is responsible for leveraging that data into usable analytical products by stakeholders across the company.
+	- Develop and implement metrics and dimensions for powering analytical use cases across the company, incorporating a wide variety of data sources across the company at varying levels of complexity and scale
+	- Focus on data quality of the data environment and data products being delivered to the business, and effectively communicate to internal user base regarding production status
+	- Interface closely with data infrastructure, engineering and technical operations teams to ensure correctness and soundness of metrics built in the data environment and availability of data product services
+	- Pioneer initiatives around data quality, integrity, security and governance
+	- Work closely with data stakeholders across the company, both technical and non-technical, to understand evolving needs as more complex data models are introduced for reporting and data science
+	- Bachelor’s degree in Computer Science, Math, Statistics, Economics, or other quantitative field;  or equivalent experience.
+	- Experience in custom ETL design, implementation and maintenance
+	- Track record of developing in complex data environments and intelligence platforms for business users
+	- Demonstrable ability to relate high-level business requirements to technical ETL and data infrastructure needs, including underlying data models and scripts
+	- History of proactively identifying forward-looking data engineering strategies, utilizing appropriate technologies, and implementing at scale
+	- Extensive hands-on experience with schema design and dimensional data modeling
+	- Experience interacting with key stakeholders in different fields, interpreting challenges and opportunities into actionable engineering strategies
+	- Experience with analytics databases like Snowflake, Redshift, or BigQuery.
+	- Advanced SQL and relational database knowledge (MySQL, PostgreSQL) in addition to warehousing and dimension modeling
+	- Experience scripting in Go or Python or a similar scripting language.
+	- Effective communication and interpersonal skills
+	- Experience implementing dimensional modeling in a configuration tool like dbt or LookML a plus
+	- Experience designing and building dashboards in BI tools like Looker, Tableau, or PowerBI a plus.
+	- Experience with job schedulers (Airflow, Luigi, Azkaban, etc.) a plus
++ skill set:
 	- Bachelor's degree in Computer Science, Math, Statistics, Economics, or other quantitative field; Masters or PhD strongly preferred
 	- Significant experience in custom ETL design, implementation and maintenance, including serving machine learning models in production for multiple high-growth companies, preferably those with technical products